 I was diagnosed twice, first at age 21 and then again at age 30.
 Both times the clinician asked me a series of questions out of what I now know was the DSM-V (Diagnostic and Statistical Manual of Mental Disorders).
 This interview lasted about 20 minutes.

 Then came this phrase, “Yes, you have ADHD.
 The medication I recommend for this disorder is…” And that was that.

 Looking back, I’m pretty frustrated that neither of these medical professionals (one was a family doctor and the other was a psychiatrist) took the time to explain ADHD to me.
 There was no conversation about symptoms, impairments, therapies, or interventions.

 I didn’t even get a pamphlet.

 Because of this, I lived for so long thinking that ADHD was simply an inability to pay attention.
 I took medication, and yet I was still frustrated with my life.
-Why?
-Because I was still dealing with all of these issues:

 When I finally learned through education and research that each one of these obnoxious behaviors was a symptom or impairment from my ADHD, my mind was blown!

 So I put together a resource for you, it’s the 10 Things I Wish My Doc Had Told Me When I Was Diagnosed with ADHD.
 If you’ve been diagnosed with ADHD, I sincerely hope that you already know this information.
 But if your diagnosis experience was anything like mine, I’m going to guess that you don’t.

 Grab your free resource here: 10 Things I Wish My Doc Had Told Me When I Was Diagnosed.

 This is why I am so passionate about helping adults with ADHD.
 If we live our lives thinking that ADHD is a basic inability to pay attention, we will remain in a constant state of frustration at all of the other symptoms and impairments from the disorder!